logiudicev/Djenerative/README.md

 # Djenerative
-Generates MIDI for use with "The Odin II | Solemn Tones".
+Generates MIDI for use with "Odin II | Solemn Tones".